 It’s an Old Stone Well Farm tradition to light up the back pasture with an inspirational message carved out of pumpkins.
 This year, though I wasn’t very inspired to partake in the Halloween festivities.
 I feel like the world is scary enough these days that we don’t need anything more to frighten us.
 So I am focusing more on Hallowtide, the three days on the church calendar (Oct.
 31-Nov.
 2) in which we remember the saints that have shaped and inspired us.

-But as I was on my prayer walk, I remembered how 16th century German Reformer, Martin Luther, banished all fear β and evil β by using one little yet powerful word.
+But as I was on my prayer walk, I remembered how 16th century German Reformer, Martin Luther, banished all fear — and evil — by using one little yet powerful word.
 And so, I found my inspiration for this year’s pumpkin message (revealed at the end of the video!).

 So pull up a chair and join me…apologies that I was a bit under the weather while filming this.
 Blessings!